Department of Biology

 Email: cdv16@georgetown.edu

-Cesar graduated from the University of Maryland-College Park in 2016 with a BS in Animal Sciences and a BA in Spanish.
+Cesar graduated from the University of Maryland-College Park in 2016 with a BS in Animal Sciences and a B.A. in Spanish.
 His plans were to go to Vet school and worked at the campus farm and animal wing at UMD.
 After graduation, he worked as part of the husbandry staff at NIH.
 From previous animal work, he decided that vet medicine was not for him.
 During the completion of his degrees, he took an experimental embryology class which sparked his interest in research specifically in developmental biology.
 To get more knowledge of current lab techniques he finished a Biotechnology Certificate from Montgomery College.
 For his graduate work at Georgetown, he had decided to join Elena Silva’s lab.

 Outside of the lab, he tries to be as social as possible to have a balanced life, he loves trying new foods, and learning about different cultures and people.